 Can I become a student course representative?

 Every MSc programme has a student course representative whose role is to represent the interests and opinions of fellow students on their programme.
 Comprehensive information on these roles and how to get involved will be communicated directly to new students after registration.
-More general information about this subject can be found on both the School of Economics, Finance and Management and the University of Bristol Student Union websites.
+More general information about this subject can be found on the University of Bristol Student Union website.